Corne173/IoT_Energy_Logger/README.md

 `DataFlow` acts as a `pipeline` from the `PubSub` Topic data to `Cloud Storage`.
 As it uses a Virtual Machine to accomplish this, you are charged for the CPU time, RAM and storage that the VM uses.
 A better alternative is to use serverless `Cloud Functions`.
 - The MODBUS CRC16 calculation in firmware still need to be fixed.
-Modbus commands are hardcode with CRC already calculated Its fine for my purposes, but when using a 3 phase energy meter, having the CRC calculation working will save a lot of effort.
+Modbus commands are hardcode with CRC already calculated.
+Its fine for my purposes, but when using a 3 phase energy meter, having the CRC calculation working will save a lot of effort.

 ## Future Work